In Case of Fire

-Second album (2010–2012)
+Second album and disbandment (2010–2012)

 At the end of April 2010, the band advertised an 'early album version' of "Burn the Bridges" on bandcamp.
 Their latest single, "Are You Ready?", and its b-side, is available as a free download at their bandcamp site.

 The band announced via Facebook on 1 March that they had split from Raw Power Management, following several failed attempts to get the recording of a second album off the ground in the last year and a half, which had led the band to question its own existence.
 In the following month, demos of new songs "Pretender" and "The Reason" were placed on the band's Facebook page.
-In April 2011 it was announced via Facebook that Mark Williamson had left the band.
-The following November it was announced that Colin Robinson had also left the band.
-In October 2012, lead vocalist/guitarist Steven announced via Facebook that ICOF had come to an end.
+In April 2011 it was announced via Facebook that bassist Mark Williamson had left the band and was soon replaced by touring member Craig Skene, who also provided backing vocals.
+The following November, it was announced that Colin Robinson had also left the band.
+Thomas Camblin then joined the band as a touring drummer.
+The band continued to play shows and festivals over the course of the next year until in October 2012, when lead vocalist/guitarist Steven posted a statement on the band's Facebook page.